1st Saudi envoy to the Palestinians in West Bank, Israeli minister in Riyadh amid normalization push

 Yet any effort to grant the Palestinians greater autonomy would be met with strong opposition by Israeli Prime Minister Benjamin Netanyahu's far-right, ultranationalist government.
 Powerful Cabinet ministers have imposed sanctions on the Palestinian Authority and called openly for the annexation of parts of the West Bank.

-Officials Tuesday were tight-lipped about the kinds of concessions under discussion, instead praising bilaterial ties.
+Officials Tuesday were tight-lipped about the kinds of concessions under discussion, instead praising bilateral ties.
 Palestinian Foreign Minister Riyad al-Maliki hailed the visit as a “historic milestone."

 “He is here to begin work developing relations between our countries,” al-Maliki said of the ambassador.
 “It is a major responsibility, to preserve the Palestinian cause.”